EXON The Impossible Challenge Download Free PC Game Full Version - Code List

 Are you prepared?

-You will play as a undercover agent attempting to cease a terrorist group.
+You will play as a undercover agent making an attempt to cease a terrorist group.

-Attack enemies from behind or use a pistol, however ammo will probably be restricted.
+Attack enemies from behind or use a pistol, however ammo might be restricted.

 Your purpose is to get through each location and end the mission.
 Sounds easy?
 We’ll see…